NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

 Version control is managing and tracking changes to your documents (program source code, images, websites, data files, etc.). `git` is a popular tool used for version control of software code. [github.com](https://github.com/) is popular platform that provides remote server hosting for git repositories.
 A repository is a collection of various files that you are tracking for changes and versions (think of it as a directory with files that are being tracked for changes, using `git` for taking snapshots of versions as you are developing).

-This section is a step-by-step guide to set up `git` on your [2i2c instance](openscapes.2i2c.cloud) and configure `git` to use your [github.com](https://github.com/) account for managing your repositories hosted on [github.com](https://github.com/).
+This section is a step-by-step guide to set up `git` on your [2i2c JupyterHub instance](openscapes.2i2c.cloud) (referred to as `2i2c JupyterHub` in these instruction).
+We will also configure `git` to use your [github.com](https://github.com/) account for managing your repositories hosted on [github.com](https://github.com/).
 There are 5 main steps with substeps, includes instruction for addressing github's new approach for [token authentication](https://github.blog/changelog/2021-08-12-git-password-authentication-is-shutting-down/).

 ### Step 1: Create a github account